Alexander Michel Melki: Al-Shahania

-Return to AFC Eskilstuna
+Return to Sweden

 On 8 August 2022, Michel Melki returned to his former club in Sweden AFC Eskilstuna, reuniting with his brother Felix; he signed a contract until the end of the 2022 Superettan season.
+On 23 February 2023, he moved to Nordic United in the Ettan Fotboll, the third tier of Swedish football.

+Ansar

+On 6 July 2023, Lebanese Premier League club Ansar announced the signing of Michel Melki ahead of the 2023–24 season.

 International career

 Michel Melki represented Sweden internationally at under-19 and under-21 level.

 In 2018, Michel Melki acquired a Lebanese passport due to his origins, making him eligible for the Lebanon national team.
 He made his international debut for Lebanon on 15 November 2018, playing the whole 90 minutes in a goalless draw against Uzbekistan.
 Michel Melki was called up for the 2019 AFC Asian Cup, alongside his brother Alexander, one month later.

 On his 27th birthday, on 14 November 2019, Michel Melki played the whole 90 minutes in a 2022 FIFA World Cup qualifier match against South Korea.
 Lebanon held on to a 0–0 draw, with Michel Melki neutralizing Tottenham Hotspur forward Son Heung-min; he was widely regarded as the Man of the Match by Lebanese fans.

+In December 2023, Michel Melki was included in the Lebanese squad for the 2023 AFC Asian Cup.

+Personal life

+Michel Melki was born in Sweden to a Swedish mother, Carina, and a Assyrian father, Robert, who played for Syrianska, a Swedish club founded by Assyrian immigrants.
+He has a younger brother, Felix, who also plays football.

+In an interview with Aftonbladet, Alexander mentioned that despite their Assyrian roots, the two brothers' connection to Lebanon is through their grandfather, George Michel Melki, who lived there before moving to Sweden in 1967 as one of the first refugees from the Middle East to Sweden.
+Two of their father's sisters were born in Lebanon.